Soccer in St. Louis: International matches

 The United States men's national soccer team has played several times in the St. Louis area.
 On May 16, 1985, they won 2–1 against Trinidad and Tobago in a 1985 CONCACAF Championship match in front of 15,823 fans at Busch Memorial Stadium.
 On November 13, 2015, the United States played St. Vincent and the Grenadines in the first match of World Cup qualifiers for the 2018 FIFA World Cup at the new Busch Stadium.
 The United States defeated St. Vincent and the Grenadines 6–1.
 The official attendance for the game was 43,433.

 Energizer Park, the home of St. Louis City SC, hosted its first men's international matches on June 28, 2023: a pair of CONCACAF Gold Cup group stage matches attended by 21,216 spectators.
 In those matches, Jamaica defeated Trinidad and Tobago 4–1 and the United States won 5–0 against Saint Kitts and Nevis.
 The stadium will host the United States against Jamaica on November 18, 2024 for their home leg in the 2024–25 CONCACAF Nations League.

 The United States women's national team have played six matches in the St. Louis area from 1996 to 2023, including friendlies at the Edward Jones Dome and Busch Stadium.

+Energizer Park will host eight Olympic soccer matches during the 2028 Summer Olympics.